Adaptation to climate change

 With heat waves becoming increasingly common during the summer, it is necessary to provide citizens with more cool spots.
 The proposed developments will also enable us to be better prepared for all types of precipitation and reduce the risk of flooding in our area.

-By promoting a greener environment, this plan will help build a safer, more pleasant city that is better equipped to face the climate challenges of tomorrow.
+By promoting a greener environment, we will build a safer, more pleasant city that is better equipped to face the climate challenges of tomorrow.

 Quelles sont les principales étapes du projet?